-\subsubsection{CXL-DMSim Simulator}
+\subsubsection{\textbf{CXL-DMSim Simulator}}

 CXL-DMSim is implemented based on gem5 v23.1 in the full-system mode.
 The CPU type is X86O3CPU with 32GB 4400MT/s single DDR5 memory (denoted as CXL-DMSim\textsubscript{L}).
 The CXL memory device driver was developed based on the Linux v5.4.49 kernel.
-CXL-DMSim simulates a CXL FPGA memory device (denoted as CXL-DMSim\textsubscript{F}) with 16GB and a CXL ASIC memory device (denoted as CXL-DMSim\textsubscript{A}) with 64GB, with configurations listed in Table~\ref{tab3}.
-To simulate different CXL memory devices from different vendors, we introduce six configurable parameters and their typical ranges in our simulator, according to the latency breakdown of memory access paths provided in the CXL spec. \cite{CXL} and relevant literature \cite{DasSharma2023AnIT,li2023pond,liu2024evaluatingrealworldcxl,ham2024lowoverheadgeneralpurposeneardataprocessing,sharma2023Novel,Levis2023againstCXL,gouk2022direct}.
-For our CXL FPGA and ASIC devices, the values of these parameters in the Table~\ref{tab3} have been meticulously calibrated and fine-tuned using end-to-end latency measurements on our hardware testbed.
+CXL-DMSim simulates a CXL FPGA memory device (denoted as CXL-DMSim\textsubscript{F}) with 16GB, a CXL ASIC memory device (denoted as CXL-DMSim\textsubscript{A}) with 64GB, and a CXL ASIC memory device interconnected via a switch (denoted as CXL-DMSim\textsubscript{S}), with configurations listed in Table~\ref{tab:cxl_dmsim_config}.
+To simulate different CXL memory devices from different vendors, we introduce nine configurable parameters and their typical ranges in our simulator, according to the latency breakdown of memory access paths provided in the CXL spec. \cite{CXL} and relevant literature \cite{DasSharma2023AnIT,li2023pond,Low_overhead,gouk2022direct,cxl_switch}.
+For our CXL FPGA and ASIC devices, the values of these parameters in Table~\ref{tab:cxl_dmsim_config} have been meticulously calibrated and fine-tuned using end-to-end latency measurements on our hardware testbed.
+For the switch-attached CXL ASIC device, we calibrated the switch's parameters to match the performance measurements reported by XConn \cite{cxl_switch}.
 For those who are interested in using our simulator, different values can be configured to match the performance of their own CXL memory devices.